 I do a lot of bullet journaling and scrapbooking which means I regularly use and need supplies.
 This is where Tiger comes in as the hero once again as they sell beautiful stationary and arts and crafts equipment.

-This washi tape pair only set me back £1 which is such good value it actually hurts a little bit.
+This washi tape pair only set me back £1 which is such great value!
 I use them all the time in my bullet journal and scrapbook.
-They have a variety of colours too and they’re still being sold so launch yourself full speed at your local store IMMEDIATELY if not sooner.
+They have a variety of colours too and they’re still being sold so launch yourself full speed at your local store immediately, if not sooner.

-In my opinion, these are the GOD of all homeware shops.
-They have products ranging from £10 to £300 (larger items of furniture).
-They sell candles, lights, seasonal decor and so so much more.
-They sell lots of unique bits and pieces, which is something I look for when homeware shopping, as I like to have things people are unlikely to have seen before.
-If you’re similar to me in that sense- this is your place.
+In my opinion, these guys are the homeware Gods.
+They have products to suit every budget and they sell just about everything.
+They always have lots of unique bits and pieces, which is something I look for when I go shopping for homeware.
+I like to have things people are unlikely to have seen before!
+If you’re similar to me in that sense – this is your place.
 For those who don’t know, HomeSense is the homeware brand within T.K.
 Maxx stores.
-So usually, you’ll either find a HomeSense store (god help your bank account if so) or a section of a T.K.
+So usually, you’ll either find a standalone HomeSense store or a section of a T.K.
 Maxx store will be selling their products.

 Something I seem to be drawn to every time I enter one of their stores is their beautiful boxes.
 They all have such stunning patterns and textures and rarely cost more than £6.
 Their larger boxes which I have purchased (no photos, sorry) have cost me somewhere around £10.
 I have never seen anything like these for the price that they are and for anyone looking for quirky and affordable storage, this is your best bet.
 I use these boxes to store my scrapbooking equipment and materials.
 I am not a fan of clear boxes, like the ones you can get in a container store or cheaply at markets.
 I hate the way they show the world what you have inside them so this offers a great alternative in that you have privacy as well as it’s patterned exterior to compliment your room.
 They do so many different sizes, tiny boxes that would be perfect for holding jewellery and larger ones for photos or memories (you get the picture, the possibilities are endless).